 If you’re ready to work with an experienced agent with a great vibe, Homie is here for you.
 Homie isn’t just a name; it’s an attitude.
 All of our customers are our homies, and we prioritize making a great connection with you.

-Homie agents are also focused on transactions, not lead generation, which allows them to do more transactions in a year than most agents will do in a lifetime.
+With the help of the Homie team, Homie agents typically do more transactions in a year than most agents will do in a lifetime.
 These agents are true pros, and they definitely know how to market.
 In fact, Homie homes sell faster than other homes because we really know how to attract customers.

 The best part of working with a Homie agent is the amount of money you’ll save.
-Although these agents are some of the top in their field, they don’t charge those high commissions that are typical of other high-performing agents.
 When you work with Homie, you pay a flat fee to sell your home.
-If you’re buying a home with a Homie agent, you can get a refund of $5,000* to go toward closing costs.
-Whether you’re buying or selling, that’s a lot of money saved!
+If you’re buying a home with a Homie agent, you can get a refund of $2,500* to go toward closing costs, new furniture, or moving services.
+Whether you’re buying or selling, you’ll get a Homie agent with tons of experience!
 Click to start selling or buying with a Homie agent!